Estate Planning Glossary

-This is an Estate Planning glossary by the Bress Law Firm PLLC of Estate Planning terms that are essential to understanding the estate planning process.
+This is an Estate Planning glossary by the Bress Law Firm of legal terms that are essential to understanding the estate planning process.
 Many of the terms included contain other terms included in this glossary.
 Most of these terms are capitalized when used in other entries, indicating that you can cross-reference their meaning from other entries in this glossary.
 Also keep in mind, some of these terms may have a different meaning outside of the estate planning context.

 ADMINISTRATOR: The person(s) or entity appointed by a court to carry out the administration of a decedent’s Probate Estate when there is no will or designated Executor.
 The administrator has the same duties and responsibilities as an Executor.
 These include the collection, preservation, and management of the estate, the paying off of debts and claims against the estate, and the distribution of what remains to the estate’s beneficiaries.
 See Probate, Probate Estate, Intestate, Executor, Personal Representative.